Onyelechie/onyelechie/README.md

 -I am an international student from Nigeria studying at the University of Manitoba.

--I am a Quantitative Trader and Researcher Intern at Quantreo
+-I am a Data Analyst Intern at IG Wealth Management

 -I also work as a Software Developer at Limitless Aeronautics